No-Knead Muesli Artisan Bread

 Instructions

-• Add flour, salt and all remaining ingredients and stir together using a rubber spatula just until combined and the ingredients are well distributed.
+• Add yeast mixture to dry ingredients and mix with a rubber spatula just until combined and the ingredients are well distributed.
 The dough should look a little sticky and stringy and there should still be a little flour around the edges of the bowl.

 • Cover and let rise somewhere warm (see note below) until it has doubled in size, about 8-10 hours.